lowrycode/swaplett-project/README.md

 The final check is to see if the criteria rule is broken by comparing the relevant characters in each word.

-If all of these conditions are met, the current state of gridWords has failed to meet the criteria and so the function returns immedietely with a value of `false`.
+If all of these conditions are met, the current state of gridWords has failed to meet the criteria and so the function returns immediately with a value of `false`.
 This ensures that there are no unnecessary iterations and optimises the performance of the function.

 If after iterating through all the criteria the function has not already been terminated, this means that the current state of `gridArray` has passed all the criteria checks and the function returns with a value of `true`.